Brandon-Rozek/website/content/menu/fettuccine-alfredo.md

 - Add egg noodles
 - While noodles are cooking, make the alfredo sauce.
 - Once noodles are the right texture, drain water.
-- Add alfredo sauce and cubed ham to pot.
+- Add alfredo sauce and to pot.
 - Mix and serve

+[^1]: Alternatively, you can substitute with equal parts of evaporated milk for a lower calorie alternative.